Donald Trump and fascism: Invocations before the January 6, 2021 Capitol attack

 Trump was described as a fascist by philosophers such as Judith Butler and Noam Chomsky.
 In 2017, Holocaust historian Timothy Snyder published On Tyranny, warning about the danger signs of fascism in the Trump era.
 Political theorist William E. Connolly analyzed Trump's rhetorical appeal to the working class, exploring its affinities with fascist rhetoric.
-In her 2018 book Fascism: A Warning, former US Secretary of State and then Professor in the Practice of Diplomacy at Georgetown University's School of Foreign Service Madeleine Albright referenced Donald Trump several times; she refused to directly define Trump as a fascist, while comparing his rhetoric and methods with fascist leaders, and characterizing him as the first modern antidemocratic U.S. president.
+In her 2018 book Fascism: A Warning, former US Secretary of State and then Professor in the Practice of Diplomacy at Georgetown University's School of Foreign Service Madeleine Albright referenced Donald Trump several times; she refused to directly define Trump as a fascist while comparing his rhetoric and methods with fascist leaders and characterizing him as the first modern antidemocratic U.S. president.
 In 2018, American-Canadian cultural critic Henry Giroux wrote an essay linking the subjects of fascism, right-wing populism, Trump, white nationalism, education, and politics.
-In 2016, Ewan McGaughey in the British Journal of American Legal Studies suggested that Trump's movement was weaker than previous fascists as it was "too hostile to insider welfare", and instead highlighted the Supreme Court's decisions in Citizens United and Buckley v.
+In 2016, Ewan McGaughey in the British Journal of American Legal Studies suggested that Trump's movement was weaker than previous fascists as it was "too hostile to insider welfare" and instead highlighted the Supreme Court's decisions in Citizens United and Buckley v.
 Valeo as an assault on democracy and human rights, starting a long-term trend towards fascism.
-McGaughey stated the Court's decisions enabled to the election of Trump but that Trump's politics should properly be characterized as "fascism-lite".
-In How Fascism Works (2018), Jason Stanley wrote that Trump employed "fascist techniques to excite his base and erode liberal democratic institutions".
+McGaughey stated the Court's decisions enabled the election of Trump but that Trump's politics should properly be characterized as "fascism-lite."
+In How Fascism Works (2018), Jason Stanley wrote that Trump employed "fascist techniques to excite his base and erode liberal democratic institutions."

 In 2016, JD Vance said that, "I go back and forth between thinking Trump is a cynical asshole like Nixon... or that he's America's Hitler."